 She helps people create pathways between generations, prioritize parenting tasks, and instill financial responsibility in young family members.

 Thousands have attended her presentations.
-Her audiences have ranged from intimate groups and private family retreats to executives of multinational corporations and financial organizations, including The Capital Trust Company Symposiums, Campden Conferences' The Family Wealth Management Conference, The Families in Business Conference and The European Family Office Conference, and Stanford University.
+Her audiences have ranged from intimate groups and private family retreats to executives of multinational corporations and financial organizations, including The Capital Trust Company Symposiums, Campden Conferences' The Family Wealth Management Conference, The Families in Business Conference, The European Family Office Conference, and Stanford University.
 She has been interviewed on ABC's Good Morning America and 20/20.
 Her programs are tailored to individuals and families of affluence, financial professionals, family office advisors and estate planning attorneys.

 Her book, Navigating the Dark Side of Wealth: A Life Guide for Inheritors, has received excellent reviews.
 Her professional associations are with the Collaboration for Family Flourishing and the National Speakers Association.